org-lx/lxwindows/README.md

 # lxwindows
-windowing library for windows, x11, and wayland
+windowing library for windows and x11